davenportwestrobotics/davenportwestrobotics.github.io/index.md

+### Disruptive Innovation
-### Welcome!
-We're Disruptive Innovation, the Davenport West robotics team and we're so happy you've decided to check out our webpage!
+## We're Disruptive Innovation, the Davenport West High robotics team!
+Thanks for checking out our website.
 We're a team of high school students ready to disrupt the world of robotics and show what we've really got to offer.